New Guidance for Independent Contractor Classifications May Broaden Workplace Protections

 - Does the employee’s work fall squarely within the employer’s primary business lines, or is it somehow distinct from the products and services provided?

 “No single factor is determinative, and the significance of these factors will change depending on the work involved,” the court concluded.
 “The determination rests on the totality of the circumstances.”Conclusion

 Classification of an individual as either an employee or an Independent Contractor can have a dramatic impact on a business, as well as the individual.
 The U.S. Department of Labor, as well as the Illinois Department of Labor are extremely active in enforcing “misclassification” actions.
 While other agencies, such as the IRS and Illinois Department of Employment Security have not weighed in yet on the DOL’s Interpretive Guidance, they are likely to lean in that direction.
 Similarly, courts, which like to apply an “economic realities” analysis, may well be guided by the new Interpretive Guidance since it seems to explain what ‘economic realities” are.
 Employers must take note of this development and examine all working arrangements so as not to be caught misclassifying individuals.
 Do not let your business make the wrong choice!

-Bellas & Wachowski Attorneys at Law is a client-oriented firm, giving each client close attention and service.
+The Chicago Business Lawyers of Bellas & Wachowski is a client-oriented firm, giving each client close attention and service.
 We want to get to know you so that we can fight for exactly what you need.
 Our attorneys are available to clients and always respond quickly to calls.
-Please contact us today with any questions you have about employment law at our website.
+Please contact us today with any questions you have about employment law.